-The travel course arrangements were made by ARAMFO.
+The travel course arrangements were made by Dr. Abeer Ibrahim, Director of ARAMFO.
 Through ARAMFO, the trip was relatively inexpensive; it cost the students \$3,300.00 which was all inclusive (all travel to and from and within Egypt, three meals per day, all lodging and all admissions to various museums and historical sites).
+No doubt, this trip would be much more expensive if it were arranged by a non-Egyptian without the connections and partial subsidy provided by ARAMFO.
 Some estimates for such a trip arranged by a travel course company are as high as \$7000.00.
 The relatively modest price of this trip is a big advantage to U.N.C. students since most of them are completing college through scholarships and loans.
-Many do not have financial resources which would allow a more expensive trip; they would be more likely to be able to afford this trip.
+Many do not have financial resources which would allow a more expensive trip ; they would be more likely to be able to afford this trip.
 Everything on this trip was as stated by ARAMFO.
 It is a high quality trip at a very modest price.